 For many years wood-mounted rubber stamps were the only type available, and probably still offer the best quality.

 You'll usually find on the opposite side of the hardwood mount a black stamped or printed image, or a transparent sticker with a black or coloured image, that shows the design for easy recognition of the stamp.
 This image is known as the index.

-Whilst those prettily-coloured pictures may give you a good idea of what your work will look like when stamped and coloured with paints, pencils or inks, I prefer to see exactly how the basic image will appear without any decoration.
-Fortunately most wood-mounted stamps suitable for serious work in altered and mixed-media art seem to have plain black indexes, usually stamped or printed.
+Whilst those pretty coloured pictures may give you a good idea of what your work will look like when stamped and coloured with paints, pencils or inks, I prefer to see exactly how the basic image will appear without any decoration.
+Fortunately the majority of wood-mounted stamps suitable for serious work in altered and mixed-media art seem to have plain black indexes, usually stamped or printed.

 A wood mount offers a good surface to hold for cleaner, more precise stamping.
 Whilst of course not confined to this particular method of mounting, another advantage is that the rubber latex dies are extremely durable.

 The obvious disadvantage is that you can't see exactly where you're placing your stamped image.
 Also, because the manufacturing process requires a considerable amount of manual labour, these stamps are relatively expensive.

 Foam-mounted stamps are often sold in themed collections or kits, and are less expensive than wood-mounted stamps.
 In this case the rubber stamp surface is mounted directly on a foam backing, which is sturdier than the foam used with a wooden mount, but still provides the necessary cushioning to ensure a even impression.

 In our experience there is little or no difference in quality between the rubber dies used for these and those used for wood-mounted stamps.
 You should again expect to see a plain black index on the reverse of the stamp.